Coronavirus California: Gov. Newsom issues statewide order to wear masks in high-risk settings

 SACRAMENTO, Calif.
-(KABC) -- In a press release Thursday, Gov. Gavin Newsom and state health officials issued a statewide order that requires Californians to wear a mask in high-risk settings amid the ongoing coronavirus pandemic.
+(KABC) -- Gov. Gavin Newsom and state health officials issued a statewide order Thursday that requires Californians to wear a mask in high-risk settings amid the ongoing coronavirus pandemic.

 "Science shows that face coverings and masks work," said Gov. Gavin Newsom.
 "They are critical to keeping those who are around you safe, keeping businesses open and restarting our economy."